(updated June 2; revised June 19 1998; revised May 8, 2008; revised December 15 2018)

-1.4 To disseminate, through member groups and countries, educational material pertaining to the participation of girls and women in sport.
+1.4 To disseminate, through member groups and countries, educational material pertaining to the participation and involvement of girls and women in sport.

 1.5 To identify issues of importance to girls and women in sport and physical activity and to recommend, and/or where appropriate, to design strategies for change.

 1.6 To work with sports governing bodies and other appropriate national and international organizations in order to promote girls’ and women’s involvement in sport at all levels of participation, including coaching, administration, decision making, officiating, sports science, and the like.